 - decide when to schedule Step 2 CK & CS

-- Attend Advising dinner (date TBA) with 4th year students who matched in Family Medicine.
+- Attend Advising dinner on Fri., April 1, 2016 with 4th year students who matched in Family Medicine.
 They will share their experiences and we will also have a panel of residency directors discussing what they look for in candidates.
 Your spouse or significant other is also welcome to attend the dinner.

 - Make appointments for your Medical Student Performance Evaluation with Ashley Olsson, Staff Writer in Student Affairs.
-Turn in your CV to Ashley Olsson if you haven’t already done so and schedule a meeting with her to review a draft of your Dean’s letter.
+Turn in your CV to Ashley Olsson if you haven’t already done so and schedule a meeting with her to review a draft of your Medical Student Performance Evaluation.

-- review electives and have advisor sign off on forms, forms are due in March, 2016.
+- Review electives and have advisor sign off on forms, forms are due in March, 2016.